roll/run-py/_sources/README.rst

     $ run greet Rachel, times=5
     Type your greeting (Hello): <Hi>
-    We're ready to say Hi to person.
+    We are ready to say Hi to person.
     Hi Rachel 5 times!
-    We're done.
+    We are done.

 More usefull example you can find here: